ronaldtsang/Orochi-Framework/README.md

 After you start the demo application(with "Native Service" on), your may:
 * open the "webapp link" on your mobile's browser
-* open the "webapp link" on your desktop's() browser with extra "GET Parameter": ?serviceIP=192.168.1.x (192.168.1.x is your mobile's IP)(only work on local network)
+* open the "webapp link" on your desktop's(or any device within the same local network) browser with extra "GET Parameter": ?serviceIP=192.168.1.x (192.168.1.x is your mobile's IP)

 How to start?